 Vitamin C is a powerhouse skin-care ingredient that can reduce inflammation, fight free-radical damage, brighten skin, diminish fine lines and wrinkles, and reduce the appearance of discoloration and dark spots.
 But while vitamin C can be quite effective at curing a plethora of skin-care woes, “one should keep in mind that not all vitamin C is created equal,” according to Dr. Tara Rao of Schweiger Dermatology Group.

-In fact, the seven dermatologists we spoke to all agreed that, because vitamin C is an unstable ingredient, finding properly formulated serums is paramount to reaping all the benefits of the antioxidant.
-Our experts generally recommend looking for serums that contain L-ascorbic acid — the most active form of vitamin C — and to store whichever one you buy away from sunlight to prevent oxidization.
+In fact, the ten dermatologists we spoke to all agreed that, because vitamin C is an unstable ingredient, finding properly formulated serums is paramount to reaping all the benefits of the antioxidant.
+Our experts generally recommend looking for serums that contain ascorbic acid, also known as L-ascorbic acid — the most active form of vitamin C — and to store whichever one you buy away from sunlight to prevent oxidation.
 Below, their favorite vitamin C serums for every skin type.

 Best overall vitamin C serum